 "One of the most important things about producing a radio program for Mexico is to slant it to their intense nationalist feelings," he continued.
 "These people who say, 'What the hell?
-There's nothing down there but sand and sombreros' may not know it, but all they're doing is wrecking a good market for their product.'
+There's nothing down there but sand and sombreros' may not know it, but all they're doing is wrecking a good market for their product."

 Mr. Kuneau cited as an example the Thompson program for Parker Pen Co., which uses a cast of more than 70 singers to present popular operettas cut to 45 minutes.
 The program is broadcast live, he said, on XEW and sent recorded to the Central American stations.
-According to Mr. Kuneau, Parker has the program on a 52-week contract, which is the longest radio program said.
-The company is currently using seven quarter-hour programs daily on XEW and 40 local stations with one quarter-hour variety broadcast on XEQ and two half-hour weekly news programs on XEW.
-Colgate is using two halfhour musical programs and an average of 10 spots weekly on XEW.
+According to Mr. Kuneau, Parker has the program on a 52-week contract, which is the longest radio program contract ever signed by a sponsor in Mexico.

-About 70% of all Colgate sales in Mexico are directly attributable to radio advertising, Sr. Lemus contract ever signed by a sponsor office is that we produce our own original shows aimed at Mexican audiences," Mr. Kuneau said.
-"We do not believe in stealing program formats which are popular in the agency's original programs, he mentioned the Mariachi Symphony sponsored by Cia.
-Hulera Euzkadi,

-U. S. and simply translating them
+"Another basic principle of our office is that we produce our own original shows aimed at Mexican audiences," Mr. Kuneau said.
+"We do not believe in stealing program formats which are popular in the U. S. and simply translating them into Spanish."

-As an example of the Thompson

-S. A., Mexican affiliate of Goodrich

-Tire and Rubber Co.
-Although it

-was recently discontinued, the pro-

-gram ran for six months on XEW

-and gained great popularity, Mr.
+As an example of the Thompson agency's original programs, he mentioned the Mariachi Symphony sponsored by Cia.
+Hulera Euzkadi, S. A., Mexican affiliate of Goodrich Tire and Rubber Co.
+Although it was recently discontinued, the program ran for six months on XEW and gained great popularity, Mr. Kuneau said.